 Did you know right now there are a number of women across the country looking for the perfect adoptive family?

-Adoption professionals sometimes classify these specific cases as “available adoption situations” or “pop-up situations,” these situations are often opened up to interested adoptive families beyond those already working with the adoption professional, in hopes of finding an adoptive family with which she feels comfortable to move forward with her adoption plan.
+Adoption professionals sometimes classify these specific cases as “available adoption situations.”
+These situations are often opened up to interested adoptive families beyond those already working with the adoption professional, in hopes of finding an adoptive family with which the prospective birth mother feels comfortable to move forward with her adoption plan.
 With most agencies, adoption situations like these arise only after the agency has determined that it has no waiting families that meet the prospective birth mother’s needs.

 An adoption situation may arise because:

-- the birth mother decided on adoption late in her pregnancy or after her baby’s birth and needs to find an adoptive family in a short period of time
+- The prospective birth mother decided on adoption late in her pregnancy or after her baby’s birth and needs to find an adoptive family in a short period of time (“pop-up situations”)

-- the birth mother requires additional financial assistance
+- The prospective birth mother requires additional financial assistance

-- the birth mother has certain items in her social or medical background
+- The prospective birth mother has certain items in her social or medical background

-- the birth mother seeks a specific type of adoption situation
+- The prospective birth mother seeks a very specific type of adoption situation

 For families who are flexible and open to a variety of adoption situations, these adoption situations can provide an opportunity to be matched quickly.